miVimproved/code-collection/c/samples/hello_world/README.md

 - Remove the '\n' from the printf on line 28.
 What happens?
 - Change function `int main()` to `void main()`, and remove `return 0` on line 32.
 What happens?
-  - Then add `return 0` back in.
+  - Add `return 0` back in.
 What happens?
 - Change what's in between the quotation marks in the printf on line 28.
 What happens?

 ## Todo list